This is an AI translated post.

 Select Language

-The Japanese government has been pursuing amendments to related laws since the 21st century to enhance the efficiency of weather forecasting operations.
-Reflecting the final recommendations of the Administrative Reform Commission, restructuring the role and functions of the Meteorological Agency and easing regulations on private weather businesses were discussed.
+The Japanese government has been pushing for revisions to related laws since the 21st century in an effort to enhance the efficiency of weather forecasting operations.
+Reflecting the final recommendations of the Administrative Reform Council, discussions centered on redefining the role and functions of the Japan Meteorological Agency (JMA) and easing regulations on private weather businesses.

-First, weather information that the Meteorological Agency should provide at the national level is broadly categorized into four areas.
-First, disaster prevention weather information to protect the lives and property of citizens.
-This is the core mission and top priority of the Meteorological Agency.
-Second, basic weather information necessary for the formulation of major national policies such as agriculture, water resource management, and environmental policies.
-Third, providing weather observation and forecasting information in accordance with international agreements.
+First, the weather information that the JMA must provide at the national level is broadly categorized into four areas.
+Firstly, disaster prevention weather information for the protection of citizens' lives and property.
+This is the core mission of the JMA and its top priority.
+Secondly, basic weather information necessary for formulating key national policies such as agriculture, water resource management, and environmental policy.
+Thirdly, provision of weather observation and forecasting information in accordance with international agreements.
 This is an international obligation related to the operation of a global weather observation network.
-Fourth, providing weather information in specialized areas that only the Meteorological Agency can perform, such as space weather forecasting and weather technology development.
+Fourthly, provision of weather information in specialized fields that only the JMA can handle, such as space weather forecasting and weather technology development.

-Next, easing regulations on private weather businesses was discussed.
-At the time, the Meteorological Agency was restricting the activities of private weather businesses, but there was criticism that it was necessary to rationally improve regulations and utilize the capabilities of the private sector.
-In particular, key issues included improving the weather instrument inspection system and easing the permitting criteria for weather observation and forecasting.
+Next, discussions were held on easing regulations on private weather businesses.
+At the time, the JMA was restricting the activities of private weather businesses, but there were calls to make the regulations more reasonable and leverage the capabilities of the private sector.
+In particular, improving the weather instrument inspection system and relaxing the licensing standards for weather observation and forecasting were major points of contention.

-Various experts offered diverse opinions on this matter.
-Some argued that regulations should be significantly reduced to promote private weather businesses.
-However, others countered that the Meteorological Agency should have a certain level of management and supervision authority for the public good.
-In particular, the issue of how to set the level of private weather business involvement in disaster prevention weather information or information needed for national policies emerged.
+On this matter, various experts offered a range of opinions.
+Some argued that to revitalize the private weather business, regulations should be significantly reduced.
+However, others countered that the JMA must retain a certain level of administrative and supervisory authority for the public good.
+In particular, the issue of how to define the level of involvement of private weather businesses in disaster prevention weather information and information required for national policy became a point of contention.

-After comprehensively examining the role of national weather agencies and the division of roles with the private sector, the government prepared an interim report outlining the basic direction of national weather operations for the next 10 years.
-This report, centered on the principle of prioritizing the protection of citizens' lives and the formulation of national policies, proposes to gradually expand the activity domains of private weather businesses while reflecting technological advancements.
+After comprehensively considering the role of national weather agencies and the division of roles with the private sector, the government compiled an interim report outlining the basic direction of national weather services for the next 10 years.
+This report emphasizes prioritizing the protection of citizens' lives and national policy formulation, while also reflecting the trends of technological advancements and gradually expanding the scope of activities for private weather businesses.

-Ultimately, this discussion can be evaluated as having explored ways to maximize the protection of public safety and interests while enhancing the competitiveness of the weather-related industry and leveraging the creativity and expertise of the private sector.
+Ultimately, these discussions can be considered to have explored ways to maximize the protection of public safety and the public interest, while also enhancing the competitiveness of the weather-related industry and leveraging the creativity and expertise of the private sector.